 We have become so lulled by the Hallmark Cards depiction of this event that we miss the Gospel picture.
-Lovely pastoral pictures of a hillside, nighttime (always clear skies), sheep quietly grazing or nestled together, shepherds standing, sometimes a little fire, almost always thrown into the mix are camels and wise men and a star, and soft light from an oil lamp spilling out from the window or door of a stable in the village down in the valley.
+We immediately recall lovely pastoral pictures of a hillside, nighttime (always clear skies - it's never raining nor snowing), sheep quietly grazing or nestled together to keep warm, shepherds shuffling awkwardly from one foot to the other, and even sometimes a little fire.
+Naturally the picture is not complete without camels and wise men and a star, and soft light from an oil lamp spilling out from the window or door of a stable in the village down in the valley.
 I'm sure we can all remember cards with those lovely pictures.
-Even this morning's Daily Devotional has a touching story of tourists gazing longingly over the fields outside of Bethlehem (from high atop a modern building), thinking of shepherds and breaking into singing Silent Night.

-However, set against such pastels, the gospel paints a simpler, starker, yet more spectacular picture, with all the rough edges of real life.
+However, set against such pastoral touches the gospel paints a simpler, starker, yet more spectacular picture, with all the rough edges of real life.
 We need to strip away all the soft niceness of the Christmas card image of that night, and see it the way the gospel presents it.

-Now, pause for a moment, and imagine the scene the way the Gospel presents it.
+Now, pause for a moment, and imagine the scene not the way Hallmark offers but instead the way the Gospel actually presents it.
 Shepherds, living in the fields, keeping watch over their flocks by night.
-Shepherds - these were no poster boys.
-Real people, living a rough lifestyle - think logging camp, miners, or commercial fishers.
+Shepherds - these were no gentle poster boys: they were real people, living a rough lifestyle - think logging camp, miners, or commercial fishers.
 Rough, tough people accustomed to a hard and difficult life of work, in this case looking after sheep.
 And sheep are difficult animals to look after.
 We think they're all cute and cuddly, but sheep are a major pain to raise - they get into trouble the moment you look away, getting stuck in bushes, rocks, fences, wherever.
-They are fragile creatures who can go from healthy to sick and dying in the blink of an eye.
+They are fragile creatures capable of going from healthy to sick and dying in the blink of an eye.
 Sheep require constant attention and work, and protection from all kinds of creatures, often even themselves!